Mehtaab-010110/Wingbeat-Quest/README.md

 Run the game within the Unity editor or build it for your preferred platform.
 Contribute:
 I welcome contributions and suggestions!
 Feel free to fork the repository, create feature branches, and submit pull requests.

-License:
-This project is released under [specify the license type here], which allows for modification and distribution with attribution.

-Acknowledgements:
-A special thanks to [any contributors or resources you'd like to acknowledge].

 Join the flight in this tribute to a classic, and dive into the world of game development with this Flappy Bird clone!